10 Lists

 #> [1] "list"

 You already used a list in Section 7.3 when you stored functions as named elements.
-Lists are the same structure whether they hold numbers, strings, or functions.
+Lists are the same structure whether they hold numbers, strings, or functions, but accessing the right element requires care.

 Exercises